Grahame59/Terrarium/README.md

 # Terrarium
-Ecosytem Simulation Project all in Pure C# with SMFL
+Ecosytem Simulation Project all in Pure C# with OpenTk & OpenGL (Originally w/ SFML before I realized it isn't for 3D applications)

 # 7.15.24 - 6:01 pm
 - Setup the main file directory, dependencies, and general framework...